SulemanTanveer/LegalDocumentSearchEngine/README.md

 5. Make sure you are connected to the internet and disabled the firewall.
 As enabling firewall may cause dependencies issues.

-6. Install stanford lib from https://1drv.ms/f/s!AiqDnFnoVclDgfZIYLiLmWF1BiaRig and add it to the project under ( Web Content -> WEB-INF -> lib)
+6. Install Stanford NLP lib from https://1drv.ms/f/s!AiqDnFnoVclDgfZIYLiLmWF1BiaRig and add it to the project under ( Web Content -> WEB-INF -> lib)